 Due to the different types of functional currency of the Group, the Group discloses its exchange gains and losses of monetary items aggregately.
-The Company's exchange gain (loss), including realized and unrealized, were \$3,427 thousand and \$(11,015) thousand for the years ended December 31, 2021 and 2020, respectively.
+The Company's exchange gain, including realized and unrealized, were \$1,029 thousand and \$3,427 thousand for the years ended December 31, 2022 and 2021, respectively.